sashokbg/git-training-usecases/readme.md

 ### Use Case: Split a commit

 I did one big commit that has too many changes
-I want to split it into three commits "split: 1", "split:2" and "split: 3"
+I want to split it into three commits "split: 1", "split: 2" and "split: 3"

 Run: split_commit.sh